-'''

 myPurchase_OrderPersist.Add

-'''

 The Purchase_Order class contains business rules and is responsible for knowing if the object is in a correct state to be added.
-For example, it would contain a business rule, which is implemented as a private sub, to ensure all mandatory properties have valid values before attempting to add.
+For example, it would contain a business rule, to ensure all mandatory properties have valid values before attempting to add.